Best Hiking Trails Near Maggie Valley NC

 Max Patch

-Max Patch is a great 1.4 - 2.4 mile roundtrip hike that provides stunning 360 degree views on a mountain top bald.
+Max Patch is an amazing hike that is 1.4 to 2.4 miles long and offers breathtaking 360 degree views from the top of a bald mountain.
 You'll get to hike along the Appalachian Trail as well.

 Pretty Hollow Gap Trail

-Pretty Hollow Gap Trail is a 8 mile round trip out and back trail, that follows along side Palmer Creek and Pretty Hollow Creek to Pretty Hollow Gap, where the trail ends and runs into Mount Sterling Ridge Trail and Benton MacKaye Trail.
-The trail is creekside for a good portion, and moderate.
+Pretty Hollow Gap Trail is an 8 mile round trip out and back trail that follows alongside Palmer Creek and Pretty Hollow Creek to Pretty Hollow Gap, where the trail ends and runs into Mount Sterling Ridge Trail and Benton MacKaye Trail.
+The trail is creek-side for a good portion, and moderate.

 Rough Fork Trail